Addiction Hotlines and Links

 There are a range of websites providing easily accessible information about substance use disorders.

-- The Substance Abuse and Mental Health Services Administration (SAMHSA) has free resources and publications, including pamphlets for families where addiction is present, information on family therapy, and what is involved in substance use disorder treatment.
+- The Substance Abuse and Mental Health Services Administration (SAMHSA) has free resources and publications, including pamphlets for families where addiction is present, information on family therapy, and what is involved in substance use disorder treatment and a treatment finder tool

 - The National Institute on Drug Abuse has provided helpful, easy-to-read drug facts.